List of awards and nominations received by Kanye West

-Kanye West is an American rapper, record producer, director, fashion designer, and songwriter.
+Kanye West is an American rapper and record producer.
 He has received various awards and nominations for his work in each of the aforementioned fields.
 West rose to prominence in the early 2000s, earning several honors for his work as a producer.
 He transitioned to become a recording artist, and won Best New Male Artist at both the 2004 World Music Awards and 2004 Billboard Music Awards.
 The same year, West released his debut album The College Dropout (2004).
 The album won several awards, and helped West receive the third most Grammy nominations in one night (10) at the 47th Annual Grammy Awards.
 The album won Best Rap Album, while its single "Jesus Walks" won Best Rap Song.
 The latter would elsewhere win Best Male Video at the 2005 MTV Video Music Awards.

 West's second studio album Late Registration (2005) received the joint-most nominations at the 48th Annual Grammy Awards, with eight.
 He took home three awards, and became only the second artist to win Best Rap Album back-to-back, as well as the first artist to win Best Rap Song in consecutive years.
 In the same year, he won Best International Male at the 2006 Meteor Awards.
 West received the most nominations at the 50th Annual Grammy Awards for his third studio album Graduation (2007), with eight.
 The album won in four out of the five rap categories, and West became the first solo artist to have his first three studio albums be nominated for Album of the Year.